The Christmas Train

 The Christmas Train is a fiction novel written by David Baldacci.
 The book was initially published on October 17, 2003, by Grand Central Publishing.
 The book was adapted into a TV movie by the same name and released on the Hallmark Channel for the 2017 Christmas season.

+Reception

+Publishers Weekly found it to be "loaded with cool train lore" and "plenty of romance and good cheer", but note that "suspense is low", and faulted Baldacci for "get[ting] a bit preachy".